Marconiusiii/OhCraps/README.md

 The Don't Come is the opposite of the Come.
 A bet here wins on a 2, 3 or 12 and loses with a 7 or 11.
 If any other number is rolled, the Don't Come moves to that number and you are prompted to add Odds, which are always optional.
 Should a 7 roll before the Don't Come number is rolled, you win on all Don't Come bets.
 If the Don't Come number is rolled before a 7, you lose that bet.

 If Come or Don't Come bets are working during the Coming Out roll, all Come and Don't Come Odds bets are Off, or are not counted on the Coming Out Roll.
 If a 7 is rolled for the Coming Out roll, Come bets will lose but the Odds will be ignored, while a Don't Come bet will win but will also have the Odds ignored until a Point is established.

-#### Hard Ways

-The Hard Ways bets are Proposition Bets that are not Single-Roll bets.
-These are bets that a 4, 6, 8, or 10 are rolled  the Hard Way, or with double numbers.
-Rolling a 4 and 4 will make a Hard 8, for example.
-Rolling a 6 and 2 is an Easy 8.
-A Hard Ways bet wins if any of the double numbers are rolled and will lose on either a 7 Out or if the Easy variant of the number is rolled.

-Much like the Place Bets, you will be prompted to bet on the 4, 6, 8, and 10 in order, then you will get a confirmation on what you've bet before the game continues on.
-Enter 0 to clear a bet or not bet on any of the numbers.

 #### Field and Proposition Bets